Killthebug/Bika-Lims-Wiki/GSoC-·-Froid.-Free-Open-Instrument-Middleware.md

 The Open Instrument Middleware is an idea of a free-standing instrument server to easily interface any laboratory instrument to any laboratory software.

-Once established, **Froid will be vendor neutral to attract as many interfaces possible**, all open sourced on the AGLP for protection.
+Once established, **Froid will be vendor neutral to attract as many interfaces possible**, all open sourced on the AGPL for protection.
 The current Bika LIMS interface module was designed with this in mind and can be used as a basis.

 See the initial top level design at [Froid.
 Free Open Instrument Middleware.
 Fluffy and dated Functional Specification](https://drive.google.com/file/d/0B-ZQviPheiU-NkpHelZFeU5iTXc/view?usp=sharing)